Shuboy742/MERN_PROJ/README.md

 # Financial Insights Dashboard

 ## Introduction
-Roxiler Financial Overview is a web application designed as part of the MERN Stack Coding Challenge.
+Financial Insights Dashboard is a web application designed as part of the MERN Stack Coding Challenge.
 It provides a comprehensive view of financial transactions through an interactive and visually appealing dashboard.

 ## Features
 - Interactive Dashboard: Real-time updates and interactive data visualization.